Implementing Quantum Secret Sharing on Current Hardware: Results

 \section{Results}

-We now present experimental results for the performance of the above scheme using IBM's 127-qubit Brisbane system as the experimental platform.
+We now present experimental results for the performance of the above scheme using IBM's 127-qubit Brisbane (Eagle r3) system as the experimental platform.
 We compare our real hardware results with theoretical expectations from simulating noisy circuits using Qiskit's fake backend \textit{FakeBrisbane}, which runs on a classical computer.
+We also provide noisy simulation results using \textit{FakeTorino}, a~133-qubit (Heron r1) device that uses a different native gate set; simulated results are denoted ``(SIM)''.
+Unfortunately, we were unable to obtain real results from the newer IBM Torino due to the unavailability of dynamic circuits at the time of data collection.
 Fake backends are constructed to mimic the behaviors of real IBM quantum devices using system snapshots.
-The system snapshots contain important information about the quantum system such as basis gates, coupling map, gate error rates, and decoherence times (e.g. $T_1$ and $T_2$).
-Measurements from the actual quantum system with no error mitigation are denoted as ``Real," while the mitigated real data is denoted as ``Real (M3)."
-Furthermore, the (noisy) simulated and mitigated simulated data are ``Sim" and ``Sim (M3)" respectively.
-M3 works with quasi-probability distributions, however, in our case, a true probability distribution is a bit more useful.
-Therefore we take the returned quasi-probability distribution and map it to the closest probability distribution as defined by the $L_2$-norm.
+The~system snapshots contain important information about the quantum system, such as basis gates, coupling map, gate error rates, and~decoherence times (e.g., $T_1$ and $T_2$), but~do not model dynamic cross-talk or scheduler-induced idling on the day of execution, which limits their fidelity as predictors for deep, feed-forward circuits.
+The results were taken after the application of readout error mitigation using M3.
+M3 works with quasi-probability distributions; however, in~our case, a~true probability distribution is a bit more useful.
+Therefore, we take the returned quasi-probability distribution and map it to the closest probability distribution as defined by the $L_2$-norm.